All things in His time, my wise sister Jackie often says this as I keenly wait for the next whatever in my life.

 Delightful sunshiny dandelions are easy to deal with.
 Not so the EP.
 It’s the most deviously human-invented plant I’ve come across in my gardening adventures.
 That summer I ripped out five—count’em—five 39-gallon bags of EP.

 Crown Vetch was imported to the USA from Europe in the 1950s.
 It no doubt started as a botanist’s bright idea for a hardy ground covering—except they forgot to do their due diligence and determine the long-range impact of a plant that is murder to kill.
-The root tendrils and hardiness of Crown Vetch are great for empty expanses adjacent to highways—they need little water and do have the most lovely white-pink flower.
+The root tendrils and hardiness of Crown Vetch are great for empty expanses adjacent to highways.
+Crown Vetch needs little water and has the most lovely white-pink flower.
 But plants, as every gardener knows, don’t simply stay where we put them.
 Roots roam, seeds blow, and I marvel that we have an oak tree sprouting up when there isn’t one around for two hundred yards.

-Hence, there I was that summer, pulling, digging, cutting, perhaps—ahem—uttering a mild oath or two under my breath—and doing my best to obliterate the weed so noxious to the growth of the plants I intentionally planted.
+Hence, there I was that summer, pulling, digging, cutting, perhaps—ahem—uttering a mild oath or two under my breath.
+I was doing my best to obliterate the weed so noxious to the growth of the plants I intentionally planted.
 Preferring to listen to the sounds of our neighborhood, I tend not to tune in electronically when I’m weed-killing.

 My mind wanders as the ambiance soothes me, and my thoughts relax, and turn philosophical.
 Soon, God seeps in and I ponder the parallel of weeding the garden and purging toxicity from my life.

 Negative thoughts progress to wondering what part we play in God’s plans for us.